 3. Drop the bag off at service next weekend.

-Requested items: mac and cheese, canned raviolis/spaghettios, tuna or canned chicken, canned soup, canned beans, rice, ramen noodles, canned vegetables, peanut butter, cereal and pasta.
+Requested items: mac and cheese, canned raviolis/SpaghettiOs, tuna or canned chicken, canned soup, canned beans, rice, ramen noodles, canned vegetables, peanut butter, cereal, pasta, jelly, oatmeal, pancake mix, syrup, pasta sauce (canned or plastic jars).

 In addition to the “in-house” opportunities listed here, we sponsor “Community Launch” days where we tackle a number of activities that benefit our neighbors–yard clean-up, distribution of event information, minor home repairs, food collections and more.
 Watch for announcements about the next Community Launch day.